kokinomura/ofxSceneManager/README.md

 - Fill all functions you need.

-You have 7 functions you can override, and no one is mandatory.
+You have 7 functions you can override, and none of them are mandatory.

     void setup();
     void update();